Swaminarayan Sampradaya: Vadtal Gadi and Ahmedabad Gadi

 In the early years of the sampradaya, Swaminarayan personally directed control of the spiritual and administrative duties.
 Swaminarayan later delegated responsibilities amongst swamis, householders, and the members of his family.
 Before his death, Swaminarayan established two dioceses, the Laxmi Narayan Dev Gadi (Vadtal Gadi) and Nar Narayan Dev Gadi (Ahmedabad Gadi) as recorded in the Lekh, based on the Vadtal and Ahmedabad mandirs, respectively.

-Acharya's
+Acharyas

 On 21 November 1825, he appointed two of his nephews as acharyas to administer the two gadis, or dioceses, adopting them as his own sons and establishing a hereditary line of succession.
 These acharyas came from his immediate family after sending representatives to search them out in Uttar Pradesh.
 They were authorized to "administer his temple properties" which are distributed among them.
 Ayodhyaprasadji, son of his elder brother Rampratap, became acharya of the Nar Narayan Dev Gadi (Ahmedabad diocese), and Raghuvirji, son of his younger brother Ichcharam, became acharya of the Laxmi Narayan Dev Gadi (Vadtal diocese).
 Siddhant paksh believes Ajendraprasad is the current acharya of the Vadtal Gadi.
 Due to Swaminarayan's initiation into the Uddhav sampradaya, the Vadtal and Ahmedabad-branches trace the authority of their acharyas to Ramanuja's guru parampara.